 We will hold your data on our database for two years following the hire.
 This will speed up the process for you should you wish to arrange a similar hire in future.
 Following the hire you will have the opportunity to opt-in to receive information from the Cathedral to ensure you never miss out.
 We will not contact you directly if you choose not to opt-in.

-For the congregational roll
+For the worshipping community roll

 When you make a donation